A class of charged and charged-Taub-NUT metrics in the presence of a massless scalar field and some of their astrophysical aspects: A class of static, charged metrics in the presence of a massless scalar field

 In the following, we derive a class of exact solutions to Einstein-Maxwell equations in the presence of a massless scalar field.
 To do this, we apply the Harrison transformations \cite{harrison1968new} to the metric \eqref{last1_label}.
 First, we rewrite the metric \eqref{last1_label} in the form of the Lewis-Weyl-Papapetrou (LWP) metric, which is given by

 where $ \rho $ and $ z $ can be expressed in terms of $ r $ and $ \theta $ as follows

 Additionally, the vector potential is given by

-Eri{\c{s}} and G{\"u}rses \cite{erics1977stationary} have shown that, by adding a scalar field to the stationary and axisymmetric Einstein–electrovacuum solutions, the degree of integrability remains the same as in the vacuum case, and only the $ \lambda $ function is modified in the LWP metric.
-Accordingly, the Ernst formulation remains fully applicable to Einstein’s equations with a minimally coupled scalar field, exactly as in the vacuum scenario \cite{erics1977stationary, astorino2013embedding, astorino2015stationary}.
+Eri{\c{s}} and G{\"u}rses \cite{erics1977stationary} have shown that, by adding a scalar field to the stationary and axisymmetric Einstein-electrovacuum solutions, the degree of integrability remains the same as in the vacuum case, and only the $ \lambda $ function is modified in the LWP metric.
+Accordingly, the Ernst formulation remains fully applicable to Einstein's equations with a minimally coupled scalar field, exactly as in the vacuum scenario \cite{erics1977stationary, astorino2013embedding, astorino2015stationary}.

 By applying the coordinate transformation \eqref{h2_label} to the metric \eqref{h1_label} and comparing it with the metric \eqref{last1_label}, the functions $ F $, $ \omega $ and $ e^{2\,\lambda} $ are determined as follows